multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 :::caution
 Importing a smart contract crate only works if both contracts use the exact framework version.
 Otherwise, the compiler will (rightfully) complain that the interfaces do not perfectly match.

-In case the target contract is not under our control, it is often wiser to just write the proxy of interest by hand.
+In case the target contract is not under our control, it is often wiser to just manually compose the proxy of interest.
 :::